Ynn/selfstar/content/lorem.md

 #Writing a Follow-Me with Lorem and Ipsum
 {lorem}

-This is a test file
+This is a test file by phla

 {code}
 /**